Can’t Decide Whether to Lease or Buy a New Commercial Property? Let us Help!

 The terms of a commercial leasing arrangement can be a significant factor in the success of a business.
 All kinds of conditions and details are specified in a business lease; including its term or length; as well as any provisions for transferring or assigning it to another tenant if you need to move out earlier than expected, or for subletting part of the space, among a host of other things.

 A commercial lease will also lay out whether or not your rent payment includes operating expenses such as utilities, taxes, insurance and maintenance.
 In addition, the lease can state any “build-out” provisions allowing for improvements to the space; and even whether a competing business can rent a space near yours.

 The lease is also where you set out clearly tenant and landlord commitments and responsibilities.
 This is when your commercial broker shines; they have the knowledge and experience to think of all the nitty-gritty details – things that could go wrong, relationships that could go sour, issues that could arise with the business or the location.
 Your lease should be optimized with contingencies for every potentially financially-devastating situation that might arise over the course of your time there.
 Your commercial real estate agent will be able to deftly guide you through this integral part of the commercial lease process.

 We Provide Ongoing Assistance With all Aspects of Renting

-The right commercial real estate broker can provide assistance in not only finding the right business space to lease, but also in working through the details of a lease, and weighing the pluses and minuses of the particular rental agreement you are considering.
+The right commercial real estate broker can help in not only finding the right business space to lease, but also in working through the details of a lease and weighing the pluses and minuses of the particular rental agreement you are considering.
 Our brokers and agents work closely with clients to make sure they get them a lease tailored to their business’ needs.